MC-DeltaT/Machine-Perception/Assignment 2/README.txt

     task.sh - As required by the assignment specification. training_eval.sh - Evaluates the performance of the pipeline on the training images. validation_eval.sh - Evaluates the performance of the pipeline on the validation images.

+    Note that the label digit images provided on Blackboard have not been included in the project.
+    If you wish to run the train_recognition_model.py script, you must provide the folder yourself.